Vivek563/JS-Interview-Question-Practice/readme.md

 ```

 # 6. What is the different between let and var ?

-     A: var is scoped to the nearest function block and let is scoped to the nearest enclosing block, which can be smaller than a function block.
+Var is scoped to the nearest function block and let is scoped to the nearest enclosing block, which can be smaller than a function block.
 Both are global if outside any block.

- example:
+Example:

 ```javascript
 var counter = 30;